-Snapchat fans, we’ve got news for you – you’ve probably been breaking the law.
+Snapchat fans, we’ve got news for you.
+You have probably been breaking the law.

-Ed Vaizey, the Government’s culture minister, has confirmed that keeping a copy of a Snapchat image and passing it on to another person is illegal, and breaches copyright law.
+Ed Vaizey, the Government’s culture minister, has confirmed that keeping a copy of a Snapchat image and passing it on to another person is illegal.

 ‘Under UK copyright law, it would be unlawful for a Snapchat user to copy an image and make it available to the public without the consent of the image owner,’ explained Vaizey.
 ‘The image owner would be able to sue anyone who does this for copyright infringement.’

-The beauty of Snapchat was originally that images were automatically deleted after being sent.
-But, of course, the screenshot function now complicates things, as it enables all images to be saved and kept on record.
+OG users will know that Snapchat was originally meant for sharing images that would then automatically delete after being opened.
+But, of course, the screenshot function now complicates things as it enables all images to be saved and kept on record.